adq8z9/nostr_keyring/keyring_nip.md

   ]
   "content": nip44_encrypted("
     [
-      { relation: "S or M or O from above", pubkey: <32-bytes lowercase hex-encoded public key of key>, name: "<name of key/account", description: "<optional desccription>", seckey: <hex of secret key>, function: "signing, certify, encryption or authentication" }, ...,
+      { relation: "S or M or O from above", pubkey: <32-bytes lowercase hex-encoded public key of key>, name: "<name of key/account", description: "<optional desccription>", seckey: <hex of secret key>, function: ["signing, certify, encryption and/or authentication"] }, ...,
       { ... }
     ]